How the Sun Affects Your Eyes

 Several factors may contribute to the risk of developing pterygium, but research has shown that it often occurs after extended exposure to UV radiation.

 Cataracts are cloudy patches that develop on the eye lens, which should be transparent.
-Symptoms include reduced, blurry, and spotty vision, which worsen as cataracts grow.
+Symptoms include reduced, blurry, and spotty vision, worsening as cataracts grow.
 The condition will require surgical removal followed by insertion of an artificial replacement for the eye’s natural lens.

 As much as 5 to 10 percent of all skin cancers occur on the eyelids.
 These include basal cell carcinoma, squamous cell carcinoma, and melanoma.

 Scientific evidence suggests that lifelong exposure to the sun may increase the risk of developing ocular cancer.
-Melanoma is the most common form of ocular cancer in adults, although it is rare.
+Melanoma is the most common form of ocular cancer in adults, but it is rare.

 A small percentage of ocular melanomas develop in the iris.
 These can be slow-growing and don’t always require treatment.
 However, if a tumor grows or causes symptoms, surgery or radiotherapy can become necessary.